floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 The goal of this research can be summarized as follows:

-+ Investigate the merits and drawbacks of the modular monolith architecture in an existing codebase
++ Investigate the merits and drawbacks of the modular monolith architecture
 + Investigate the use of automated technologies to modularize a monolithic architecture

 The proposed solution will add value to the field of software engineering, and will be able to be used as a base for future improvements regarding automated modularization of monolith codebases.